The

 Crumar EVI Patchman Music

-Around 1984-1985, Nyle Steiner designs and produces by hand a very small number of EVI and EWI "Steinerphones" for top professionals.
+Nyle Steiner Homepage Website Info Around 1984-1985, Nyle Steiner designs and produces by hand a very small number of EVI and EWI "Steinerphones" for top professionals such as Doug Norwine, Michael Brecker, Joel Peskin, Bruce Cassidy, Sam Zambito, and Gary Herbig.

-After several woodwind players ask for one, he designs an EWI model.
-One of the most famous players to play it is Michael Brecker.
-He featured the EWI Steinerphone on several recordings both solo and with Steps Ahead and others.
+One of the most famous players to play the Steinerphone is Michael Brecker.
+Brecker featured the EWI Steinerphone on many recordings both solo and with Steps Ahead and others.
 Check out the 1986 Steps Ahead "Live In Japan" DVD (ID5736ERDVD) for some amazing Steinerphone playing!

-Some units were interfaced to a JL Cooper MIDI Wind Driver Box (heavily modded by Steiner) to provide MIDI OUT.
+Some Steinerphones were interfaced to an external JL Cooper MIDI Wind Driver Box which was heavily modded by Steiner to provide MIDI OUT capabilities to drive external MIDI synthesizers.

-In 1987, Nyle Steiner's EVI and EWI Steinerphones are developed commercially and marketed by Akai as the Akai EVI1000 and EWI1000 along with their companion EWV2000 analog sound module.
-This is the beginning of a long relationship Nyle had with Akai.
-Akai went on to develop several more EWI models (the EVI model was not carried on) including the EWI3000 and its EWI3000m module, EWI3020 and the its two modules the analog EWI3020m and the sample ROM based EWI3030m.
+Nyle Steiner Homepage Website Info In 1987, Nyle Steiner's EVI and EWI Steinerphones are licensed by Akai and developed into a commercial product.
+Akai releases the Akai EVI1000 and EWI1000 along with their companion EWV2000 analog sound module.
+This Akai system had MIDI Out capabilities built in for external sound module control.
+This marks the beginning of a long relationship between Steiner and Akai.
+Akai went on to develop several more EWI models (the EVI model was not carried on by Akai past the initial EVI1000 model) including the EWI3000 and its EWI3000m module, EWI3020 and the its two modules the analog EWI3020m, the sample ROM based EWI3030m, and others.
 Here is a photo of Nyle's EVI as first produced by Akai in 1987- The Akai EVI1000 and EWV2000

 The Akai EVI1000 and EWV2000 in case